Apple, Facebook, YouTube and Spotify remove 'Alex Jones Show,' Infowars over hate speech

-"The Alex Jones Show" and other content produced by the far-right site Infowars has been removed from Apple, Facebook and Spotify.
+Talk about a rough Monday morning.
+Pundit Alex Jones found his radio and video show, and other content produced by the far-right site Infowars, removed from Apple, Facebook, Spotify and YouTube.

 Facebook said on Monday that four pages belonging to Jones were removed for violating the social network's policy against hate speech.
 Also on Monday, the entirety of hundreds of episodes of "The Alex Jones Show" had been removed from music streaming service Spotify.